andreasgranhoylieng/masterthesis/volume_estimation/README.md

 # Syringe Volume Estimation via Keypoint Detection

-This directory contains the system for estimating the liquid volume within a syringe by detecting keypoints (specifically the plunger tip and the barrel tip) using a YOLO-Pose model.
+This directory contains the system for estimating the liquid volume within a syringe by detecting keypoints (specifically the plunger tip and the barrel tip) using an Ultralytics YOLOv11-Pose model.

 ## Purpose